Dr-Gunter-St/Neural-Network/README.md

 2 important things:
 1) There always has to be 1 extra layer with 1 neuron - it is used for processing inputs and learning
-2) There are no checks if the structure is valid for a taks, network will be initialized and learn gibberish
+2) There are no checks if the structure is valid for a task, network will be initialized and learn gibberish if it was invalid

 Train method:
 Network.train(boolean instruction to make an encoder)